strbck/bwb-muthr/README.md

-Main - Original design, utilizes Waveshare battery hat PiJuice - Improved design, utilizes PiJuice Zero hat Android - Adapted design, utilizes Android phone instead of Raspberry Pi
+Main - Original design, utilizes Waveshare battery hat PiJuice - Improved design, utilizes PiJuice Zero hat Android - Adapted design, utilizes Android phone instead of Raspberry Pi.

-## 3D Printing

 If you want to 3D print this, you can find the STLs and 3MF files in the [CAD](CAD) directory.